n00b69/woa-polaris/guide/1-partition.md

 cd path\to\platform-tools
 ```

+> [!Note]
+> If your device is not detected in fastboot or recovery mode, you'll have to install USB drivers [using this guide](troubleshooting.md#device-is-not-recognized-in-fastboot-or-recovery)

 #### Flash the modded OFOX recovery
 > Replace `path\to\ofox.img` with the actual path of the image
 ```cmd